ComputeCanada/magic_castle/docs/README.md

 - `mgmt`: identify a management instance (minimum: 2 CPUs, 6GB RAM)
 - `nfs`: identify the instance that will act as an NFS server.
 - `node`: identify a compute node instance (minimum: 1 CPUs, 2GB RAM)
+- `pool`: when combined with `node`, it identifies compute nodes that Slurm can resume/suspend to meet workload demand.

 You are free to define your own additional tags.